rizafahmi/ex_video/README.md

   end
 ```

 We just add one routes for our video index page.
-And now, if we open `http://localhost:4000/videos` of course it will complaint, because we haven’t create the controller yet.
+And now, if we open `http://localhost:4000/videos` of course it will complain, because we haven’t create the controller yet.
 Let’s do it now.
 Create a new controller in `web/controller/video_controller.ex`

 ```elixir
 defmodule ExVideo.VideoController do